lowdefy/lowdefy/packages/docs/tutorial/tutorial-create-page-content-3.md

           icon: HomeOutlined
           title: Home
         pageId: welcome
-      - id: booking
+      - id: new-ticket
         type: MenuLink
         properties:
-          icon: CalendarOutlined
+          icon: AlertOutlined
-          title: Book a meeting
+          title: New ticket
-        pageId: booking
+        pageId: new-ticket
 ################ ------- Copy to here ----------- ################
 pages:
-  - id: welcome
+  - _ref: pages/welcome.yaml
     # ...
 ```

 The menu links will now have icons and titles.

 > If you would like to see how your config should look at this point, you can find it [here](tutorial-create-page-config).

 ### Up next

-In the next section we will add some more blocks to our page to create a form for users to book a meeting room.
+In the next section we will add some more blocks to our page to create a form to capture the ticket data.